-2. The steering pump reservoir is located behind the radiator near the front edge (near end with drive belt) engine (see illustration).
+2. The power steering pump reservoir is located behind the radiator near the front edge (near the end with the drive belt) engine (see illustration).

 7.2.
 The power steering pump reservoir is located near the front of the engine.
 To remove the cover, turn it clockwise

-3. To check, the front wheels must be mounted straight and the engine must be turned off.
+3. For checking, the front wheels must be straight and the engine must be turned off.

-4. Wipe off the reservoir cap with a clean cloth.
-This will help prevent foreign material from entering the reservoir during inspection.
+4. Wipe the tank cap with a clean cloth.
+This will help prevent foreign material from entering the tank during inspection.

 5. Remove the plug and check the fluid temperature at the end of the dipstick with your finger.